-You’ll also notice there are two inputs here – high and normal – to cater for basses with active or passive pickups.
+You’ll also notice there are two inputs here – high and normal – to cater to basses with active or passive pickups.
 It also has DI out which makes it suitable to hook up directly to a PA or your interface for recording.
 It also has a monitor angle option allowing you to focus where your sound goes.
 Overall, you really get a well-rounded package here for a respectable price.

 If your main priority is weight and transportability then it’s going to be hard to look past the Ashdown Studio 8.
 Possibly the lightest 30W bass amp on the market, the Studio 8 is definitely not going to break your back and thanks to its affordable price, your bank balance will be fine too.

-The Studio 8 offers a pretty reasonable sounding practice bass amp, well suited to home practice or lower volume rehearsals.
-It contains all the hallmarks of this range, like a three band EQ, headphone out, and line in, so in that respect it can hold its own with most others on this list.
+The Studio 8 offers a pretty reasonable-sounding practice bass amp, well suited to home practice or lower-volume rehearsals.
+It contains all the hallmarks of this range, like a three-band EQ, headphone out, and line in, so in that respect, it can hold its own with most others on this list.

 One criticism is that even for a 30W it does sound thinner than its horned counterparts and is probably not going to hold up to any sort of gigging.
 But if you are simply looking for a bass amp to practice at home, for well under $150 the Studio 8 is a pretty good option.